shaadcode/Nextjs-Frontend-Boilerplate/README.md

 | `pnpm deploy:strict`   | Checks types, eslint rules, and test results before pushing the code to the GitHub repository, and then builds (recommended) |
 | `pnpm build-storybook` | Export static Storybook                                                                                                      |

 ---

+## 📚 Things you need to know about libraries

+I have created configurations for each library that can improve the quality of the output, provide a better development experience, and be suitable for most projects.

+> Please note that these configs are personal.
+If you have any problems with the configuration, you will need to apply the changes manually

+### 🎨 Mantine UI

+- Integrating Link Next.js and Next-Intl components with Mantine components

+- Integrating Image Next.js component with Mantine Image component

+### 🌍 Next-Intl

+- typescript augmentation: Accurate typing for default language keys

+- vscode integration: Using the i18n Ally plugin (if you install this plugin)

+- storybook: Internationalization test within Storybook

+### 🌐 Axios

+- Built-in retry without a library

+---